prashantRmishra/System-design/youtube/Readme.md

 **How many instances of video encoders are needed?**
 Let’s assume the video encoder takes 1 minute to encode a video.
-With 5 million videos uploaded daily, we get:
-5,000,000 / 24 = 208,333 videos per hour = 3,472 videos per minute.

-Since we are receiving 3,472 uploads per minute, we need at least 3,472 video encoder instances.
-Anything less will result in backlog on the queue, as the number of writes to the queue will eventually exceed the number of reads by the encoder process, causing delays in processing uploads.
+And we are getting 66 videos per minute to write.

+We need at least 66 instances of encoder, anything less will result in backlog on the queue, as the number of writes to the queue will eventually exceed the number of reads by the encoder process, causing delays in processing uploads.

 _Watching_: